openedx/open-edx-proposals/oeps/oep-0027-course-metadata-authoring.rst

 Context
 -------

+An understanding of `edX subdomains`_ is a prerequisite for this OEP.

 In the Open edX system, course content authoring occurs in the Studio tool, which focuses mainly on authoring of course structure and content within a **Course Run**.
 A Course Run is discoverable on the edX marketing site via the context of a **Catalog Course**.
 The **Catalog Course** data authoring needs a good user experience.